How To Catch Trout In A Stream: 19 Best Guide Tips

 12. Cover The Spot Thoroughly, Then Move On

-covering the water thoroughly will mean more fish.
-Once I think I have covered every foot I move to the next one and do it again.
+Covering the water thoroughly will mean more fish.
+Once I think I have covered every foot, I move to the next one and do it again.

-13. Be Quite And Move Slow
+13. Be Quiet, Stay Low, And Move Slow

 If they hear you, your chances for big trout go way, way, way down.